tensorflow/tfx/docs/guide/transform.md

 Post-transform statistics often benefit from knowledge of the vocabulary being used for preprocessing a feature.
-The vocabulary name to path mapping is provided to StatsOptions (and hence TFDV) for every TFT-generated vocabulary.
+The vocabulary name to path mapping is is provided to StatsOptions (and hence TFDV) for every TFT-generated vocabulary.
 Additionally, mappings for externally-created vocabularies can be added by either (i) directly modifying the `vocab_paths` dictionary within StatsOptions or by (ii) using `tft.annotate_asset`.